Choosing a Residency Program

 Know what you should be doing when.
 Use this helpful tool to manage your time during the residency selection and application processes.

-STEP ONE: Set Your Goals and Gather Information
+Step One: Set Goals and Gather the Facts

 Tips & Tools

 - Read "Section 4 - Selecting a Program" in Strolling Through the Match(84 page PDF) for guidance and background research

 - Access FREIDA Online(www.ama-assn.org), an AMA database of accredited graduate education programs and combined specialty programs.

 - Let the programs come to you: attend the AAFP's National Conference early in medical school and network in the residency expo.